VaughnVernon/IDDD_Samples/README.md

 Two different storage mechanisms were used purposely to demonstrate that they can be separate.

-The iddd_identityaccess project uses uses object-relational mapping (Hibernate), but so as not to leave it "boring" it provides a RESTful client interface and even publishes Domain-Event notifications via REST (logs) and RabbitMQ.
+The iddd_identityaccess project uses object-relational mapping (Hibernate), but so as not to leave it "boring" it provides a RESTful client interface and even publishes Domain-Event notifications via REST (logs) and RabbitMQ.